Big Nate: Strikes Again: Plot

 Two days later, Nate is still trying to recover from the loss when Gina come over to work on the project.
-After she rejects Nate's comics, they get into an argument which leads to them making a deal: Nate will let Gina write the report so she can ensure her A+ grade average is sustained, and Gina will come up with excuses to get out of playing fleece ball, so Nate's team can stand a better chance.
-They shake hands to seal their deal which Nate's dad sees, further convincing him of their fictional relationship.
+After she rejects Nate's comics, they get into an argument which leads to them making a deal: Nate will let Gina write the report so she can ensure her A+ grade average is sustained, and Gina will come up with excuses to get out of playing fleece ball, so Nate's team can stand a better chance at winning the Spoffy.
+They shake hands to seal their deal which Nate's dad sees, further convincing him of their fictional "relationship".

 The day before the project is due and the final fleece ball game is held, Nate begins to sell copies of "Poor Nate's Almanack", inspired by Ben Franklin's Poor Richard's Almanack.
-The top story is the big project being due tomorrow, and the current fleece ball standings, which show that the Kuddle Kittens and the Raptors (lead by Randy) are tied with wins and losses and will compete in the final match, also tomorrow.
+The top story is the big project being due tomorrow, and the current fleece ball standings, which show that the Kuddle Kittens and the Raptors (led by Randy) are tied with wins and losses and will compete in the final match, also tomorrow.
 However, Principal Nichols tells Nate that he can't sell his Almanack during school hours and must take down his stand.

-As Nate and Teddy move the table, Randy comes running up with a notebook stolen from Chad, and accidentally runs into the table, giving himself a bloody nose.
-Randy immediately blames Nate, but Ms. Clarke saw what really happened and gives Randy detention, who mutters to Nate that payback time will come tomorrow.
+As Nate and Teddy move the table, Randy comes running up with a notebook he stole from Chad, and accidentally runs into the table, giving himself a bloody nose.
+Randy immediately tries to accuse Nate for his injury, but Ms. Clarke saw what really happened and gives Randy detention, who mutters to Nate that payback time will come tomorrow.